SpatialMaterial is a default 3D material that aims to provide most of the features

 Spatial materials have many flags determining the general usage of a material.

-In Godot, materials are not transparent unless specifically toggled as such.
+In Godot, materials are not transparent unless specifically configured to be.
 The main reason behind this is that transparent materials are rendered using a different technique (sorted from back to front and rendered in order).

 For this reason, materials in Godot are assumed opaque unless specified otherwise.
 The main settings that enable transparency are: